Panama Visa and Passport Requirements

-International travellers in transit in Panama do not require a visa provided they don’t pass immigration and are staying less than nine hours.
+International travellers transiting in Panama do not require a visa provided they don't go through immigration and are staying less than nine hours.

 Consulate (or consular section at embassy).

-Visas for temporary residence are granted to those studying in Panama, those visiting relatives, those having medical treatment or those working with international firms.
-Apply to your embassy in this instance.
+Visas for temporary residence are granted to those studying, visiting relatives, having medical treatment, or working with international firms.

-Travellers should be ready to show that they are carrying sufficient funds.
-You should be able to show a credit card or US$500 in cash.
+Travellers should be ready to show that they are carrying sufficient funds, including the equivalent of USD $500 or a credit card.